Remote in the United States

 Mercy For Animals aims to construct a compassionate food system by reducing suffering and ending the exploitation of animals for food.
 We envision a world where animals are respected, protected, and free to pursue their own interests.

 As a leading farmed animal advocacy organization, we know that achieving this goal requires a diverse, inclusive, and collaborative work environment—one that welcomes and sparks new perspectives and innovative ideas.
-If you are passionate about our mission, driven to make a big impact for animals, and eager to be part of a dedicated team, join us to help spread compassion around the globe.
+If you are passionate about our mission, driven to make a big impact for animals, and eager to be part of a dedicated team, join us.

 - Adhere to all organizational policies and procedures

-Your qualifications will take our research to the next level:
+Your qualifications will take our digital organizing work to the next level:

-- Commitment and openness to continued personal and organizational growth in diversity, equity, inclusion, and justice principles
+- Commitment to continued personal, organizational, and movement-wide growth in diversity, equity, inclusion, and justice principles

 Is this the right fit?
 Absolutely, if this sounds like you: